infernojs/eslint-plugin-inferno/docs/rules/no-redundant-should-component-update.md

-# Prevent usage of shouldComponentUpdate when extending React.PureComponent (react/no-redundant-should-component-update)
+# Prevent usage of shouldComponentUpdate when extending Inferno.PureComponent (inferno/no-redundant-should-component-update)

-Warns if you have `shouldComponentUpdate` defined when defining a component that extends React.PureComponent.
+Warns if you have `shouldComponentUpdate` defined when defining a component that extends Inferno.PureComponent.
 While having `shouldComponentUpdate` will still work, it becomes pointless to extend PureComponent.

 ## Rule Details